-People are reluctant to trust sales people right off the bat, so if you’re looking to build trust in sales, you’ll need to take a leaf out of Detective Bill Goetz’ book.
+People are reluctant to trust sales pros right off the bat, so if you’re looking to build trust in sales, you’ll need to take a leaf out of Detective Bill Goetz’ book.
 On November 22, 2010, Jennifer Pan, a Canadian college student, was brought in for questioning by Detective Goetz about her parents’ death.
 After an interrogation that spanned three days, Pan finally broke down into a confession: she had hired three former classmates to stage a home invasion and murder her parents.
 The motive?
 She was sick of their “tiger parenting,” a strict parenting style that demands academic success and a high-status career.

 Goetz got the confession by gaining Jennifer’s trust early on.
 Well, it seems law enforcement and sales reps have one thing in common: they need trust from their prospect (or suspect) in order to close the deal (or case).
 In Linkedin’s State of Sales report, 40% of US sales professionals rank trust as the #1 factor in closing deals, and 51% of decision-makers rank trust as a top factor when working with salespeople.